 “These days, I’ve been taking dancing lessons.
 I’ve been asking my instructor for advice, but I don’t seem to be getting anywhere.
 I’m optimistic, though.
 If I just keep on keeping on, I’m sure I’ll get better.”

+Of course, there’s nothing “wrong” with this level of English.
+And these mistakes are usually very tiny.
 But for those learners who really want to take their English to the NATIVE level — and this is very possible — this kind of speech can make you feel “so close, yet so far away” from your goal.